 We at UMBC are following a 5 step process.
 The process includes the Exploration phase, the Define phase followed by the Ideation phase.
 The prototyping phase is handled by myself and another team member.
 The last phase is the evaluation phase where we send out our prototype to the users and evaluate them based on specific parameters.

-We wanted through information about the background of the users who use similar products, what they look out for, the strengths and weaknesses, etc., We also looked at the different products in the market today to analyze where they stand in terms of affordability and the types of functionalities offered to the users.
+We wanted thorough information about the background of the users who use similar products, what they look out for, the strengths and weaknesses, etc..
+We also looked at the different products in the market today to analyze where they stand in terms of affordability and the types of functionalities offered to them.
 In addition to that, we gathered information through articles and papers published on various prototypes by researchers.

 FOCUS – User identification

 Sighted people need limited help when it comes to identifying obstacles.
-However, people who are blind often find themselves wary of bumping into someone, and this is especially true for runners who are blind.
+However, blind people often find themselves wary of bumping into someone, which is especially true for runners who are blind.
 Hence, our main focus is to develop a multi-functional prototype for them.
-So our userbase is very clear right from the beginning.
+So our userbase is apparent right from the beginning.

 Existing Product Analysis

-Once we had a clear idea about who the users are, we conducted a thorough analysis of the existing products available on the market and drew insights on the same.
+Once we had a clear idea about who the users are, we conducted a thorough analysis of the existing products available on the market and drew insights.
 These parallels gave us a better idea of what the products offer and what they do not.
 Platforms like Reddit were used in gaining valuable information on where the products are lacking and where they really struck a chord with the target audience.

 All the data collected was put in an Excel Sheet for analysis.
 This would prove to be an important step before we started the initial round of design discussions.